 His knowledge of the Kimberley Club and its running thereof saw him elected Chairman of the Club in 1907, and again from 1909 to 1912.

-He was a hard-working, hail-fellow-well-met personality with a fantastic sense of humour and everyone was his friend – he could party all night should he wish to, and he did so wish so on numerous occasions, playing cards and billiards with his large circle of friends virtually every night till the early hours of the morn.
+He was a hard-working hail-fellow-well-met personality with a fantastic sense of humour and everyone was his friend – he could party all night should he wish to, and he did wish so on numerous occasions, playing cards and billiards with his large circle of friends virtually every night.
 That he lived in his “Workman’s Cottage” on Currey Street virtually opposite the Club back entrance helped tremendously.
 It would, of course, also be detrimental to his long term health issues.

 He served with the Kimberley Town Guard during the 124 day siege in the “Buffs”, a company made up entirely of Kimberley Club members and therefore used mostly on redoubt duties.
 It was the part he played in providing the ingredients for the soup kitchen and the cooking of such that he is remembered by the folk of Kimberley.

 It was JW McBeath, a chemist on Stockdale Street, who had the idea of a soup kitchen in order to assist those suffering from lack of sustenance during the siege, although it was Rhodes who implemented the idea, with Tim Tyson doing the actual planning and work involved.
 Assisting Tyson were Dr Thomas Smartt and Julia Rochefort Maguire, The Times of London correspondent during the siege, and it was she who had the dubious honour of sampling the first pint issued.
 On the first day, 8 January, over 3000 pints were issued, with an average of 2500 pints a day from then onwards, the cost being 3d a pint.
 Vegetables from Kenilworth went into the mix, as did at least 600 horses notwithstanding official denial.